 The musical talents you hope will form your career can help you make ends meet until the day you get to play your own songs exclusively.
-Session musician work for other musicians can help you bridge the financial gap and make some extra money.
+Session musicians work for other musicians and can help you bridge the financial gap and make some extra money.
 As a bonus, you'll be honing your own skills and meeting people who can create opportunities for you.

 Perform Musical Odd Jobs

 More Ideas to Earn Money as a Musician

 Combine the following suggestions with the ideas above for a plan that really can help you earn enough money to quit your day job.

 Promotion, Promotion, Promotion

 Your ability to make a living as a musician depends a lot on your ability to promote your music.
 You must make sure people know about your music, where they can get it, when you are playing, and so on.